metaplex-foundation/developer-hub/src/pages/guides/understanding-pdas.md

 ## Overview
 **Program Derived Addresses (PDAs)** are special types of account used on Solana that are deterministically derived and look like standard public keys, but have no associated private keys.

-## Key Characteristics of PDAs
-- **Deterministic**: PDAs are deterministically derived from a combination of a program ID and "seeds" (predefined inputs) values
-- **Secure**: no external user can generate a valid signature for the PDA address.
-Only the program that derived the PDA can sign transactions involving it.
-- **Convenient**: They simplify the management of program-specific state and data by providing a consistent way to address accounts.
+Only the program that derived the PDA can sign transactions involving the address/account.
+This is due to the fact that PDAs do not occur on the Ed25519 curve (elliptic-curve cryptography).
+Only addresses that appear on the curve can have a matching private key making PDAs a secure way of signing transactions from within a program.
+This means that no external user can generate a valid signature for the PDA address and sign on behalf of a pda/program.

 ## Role of PDAs
 PDAs are primarily used to:

-- **Manage State**: PDAs allow programs to store data in a determinstic address, making reading that state back easy.
+- **Manage State**: PDAs allow programs to create accounts and store data to a determinstic PDA address which allows read and write access for the program.
-- **Authorize Transactions**: Only the program that owns the PDA can authorize transactions involving it, ensuring controlled access.
-This is due to the fact that PDAs do not occur on the Ed25519 curve (elliptic-curve cryptography).
-Only addresses that appear on the curve can have a matching private key making PDAs a secure way of signing transactions with a program.
+- **Authorize Transactions**: Only the program that owns the PDA can authorize transactions involving it, ensuring secure controlled access.
+For example this allows programs and PDA accounts to store tokens/own NFTs that would require the current owner of the tokens/NFT to sign a transaction to transfer the items to another account.
-- **Create Program-Specific Accounts**: Programs can create and interact with accounts that are uniquely associated with them, enabling modular and isolated state management.

 ## How PDAs are Derived
 PDAs are derived using a combination of a program ID and a set of seed values.
 The derivation process involves hashing these values together and ensuring the resulting address is valid.